 - Hamptonne Country Life Museum

 Jersey is also home to Jersey Zoo, an internationally renowned organisation created by Gerald Durrell.

 The marinas are close to the main town of St Helier, with its range of local and UK shops.

 Arts and entertainment

-There are 2 theatres in St Helier which have visiting performers and shows from all over the world.
+There are two theatres in St Helier that have visiting performers and shows from all over the world.
 Fort Regent also hosts similar events.

 Sport and outdoor activities

 There are plenty of sporting / outdoor activities that you can take part in whilst visiting Jersey, including:

 - scuba diving